kbase/JobRunner/README.md

 # JobRunner

-The job runner is started by the batch/resource manager system and is the component that actually executes the SDK module.
+The job runner is started by the [KBase batch/resource manager system](https://github.com/kbase/execution_engine2) and is the component that actually executes the SDK module.
 It also provides the callback handler and pushes logs to the execution engine logging system.

 ## Updating dependencies